 Working of Voltage Regulator:

 The Voltage Regulator circuit is used to generate and maintain a permanent output voltage even if the input voltage or load condition is changed in any way.
-The voltage regulator receives voltage from the power supply and can be maintained in range.
-Which is well compatible with the rest of the electrical components.
+The voltage regulator receives voltage from the power supply and can be maintained in range, which is well compatible with the rest of the electrical components.
 Mostly these regulators are used to convert DC / DC power, AC / AC, or AC / DC.

-Types of Voltage Regulator:
+Types of Voltage Regulators:

 This regulator can be applied by integrated circuits or independent component circuits.
-Voltage Regulators are classified into two types of linear voltage regulators and switching voltage regulators.
+Voltage Regulators are classified into two types linear voltage regulators and switching voltage regulators.